-Mobile network Three said this morning that it has entered into an agreement with Telefonica to buy its O2 business in Ireland for €780m.
+Mobile network Three said this morning that it has agreed with Telefonica to buy its O2 business in Ireland for €780m.

 An additional €70m will be paid if agreed financial targets are achieved.

 “Three is very pleased to have agreed to acquire O2 Ireland, a business whose strengths complement ours very well,” said Three CEO Robert Finnegan.
-“Since market entry in 2005, Three Ireland has grown organically through innovation, competitive pricing and quality customer offerings.
-As an ambitious competitor in the market we have been looking at ways to increase customer numbers and grow market share, and acquisition was the natural next step.
+“Since market entry in 2005, Three Ireland has grown organically through innovation, competitive pricing, and quality customer offerings.
+As an ambitious competitor in the market, we have been looking at ways to increase customer numbers and grow market share, and the acquisition was the natural next step.

-“Increasing access to high-quality high-speed networks for Irish businesses and consumers is an essential part of our national economic recovery.
-This deal will allow significant investment to be made in building a state of the art network.
-The combined network will also deliver very real benefits to customers outside the major urban areas as the increased scale will allow Three to extend its rural network investment programme beyond 2014.”
+“Increasing access to high-quality, high-speed networks for Irish businesses and consumers is an essential part of our national economic recovery.
+This deal will allow significant investment in building a state-of-the-art network.
+The combined network will also deliver genuine benefits to customers outside the major urban areas as the increased scale will allow Three to extend its rural network investment program beyond 2014.”